rancher/rancher.github.io/rancher/concepts/index.md

 * shared volumes
 * host tagging
 * shared network stack: --net=container:dependency
-* strict and soft affinity/anti-affinity rules using both env var (Swarm) and labels (Rancher)
+* strict and soft affinity/anti-affinity rules by using both env var (Swarm) and labels (Rancher)

-In addition, Rancher supports scheduling service triggers that allow users to specify rules such as on "host add" or "host label" to automatically scale services onto hosts with specific labels.
+In addition, Rancher supports scheduling service triggers that allow users to specify rules, such as on "host add" or "host label", to automatically scale services onto hosts with specific labels.

-Read more about how to use scheduling with [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/scheduling/), or in the [UI]({{site.baseurl}}/rancher/rancher-ui/scheduling/).

-Read more about the [differences/similarities]({{site.baseurl}}/rancher/concepts/scheduling/) between Rancher's scheduling and Docker Swarm.
+For more information on Container Scheduling and comparison matrix of Rancher's scheduling and Docker Swarm, see [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/scheduling/)

 ### Sidekicks

-Rancher supports the colocation, scheduling, and lock step scaling of a set of services by allowing users to group these services using the notion of sidekicks.
-A service with one or more sidekicks is typically created to support shared volumes (i.e. `--volumes_from`) and/or networking (i.e. `--net=container`) between containers.
+Rancher supports the colocation, scheduling, and lock step scaling of a set of services by allowing users to group these services by using the notion of sidekicks.
+A service with one or more sidekicks is typically created to support shared volumes (i.e. `--volumes_from`) and networking (i.e. `--net=container`) between containers.

-Read more about using [sidekicks with rancher-compose]({{site.baseurl}}/rancher/rancher-compose/#sidekicks).
+For more information, see [sidekicks with rancher-compose]({{site.baseurl}}/rancher/rancher-compose/#sidekicks).

 ### Metadata Services

-Rancher offers data for both your services and containers that can be used to manage your running Docker instances in the form of a metadata service accessed directly through a HTTP based API.
-These data can include static information when creating your Docker containers/Rancher Services, or runtime data such as discovery information about peer containers within the same service.
+Rancher offers data for both your services and containers.
+This data can be used to manage your running Docker instances in the form of a metadata service accessed directly through a HTTP based API.
+These data can include static information when creating your Docker containers, Rancher Services, or runtime data such as discovery information about peer containers within the same service.

-Read more about how to use our [metadata service]({{site.baseurl}}/rancher/metadata-service/).
+For more information, see [metadata service]({{site.baseurl}}/rancher/metadata-service/).